junior-devleague/pop-up-penguin/README.md

 We’ve got all our penguins and yeti in place.
 Let’s add a yeti alert that will pop up when the yeti is clicked!

-Go to the JS tab.
-On the line below “//This code will run after your page loads” add a handler for the "mousedown" event to the .yeti div.
-It will look like this:

 In your html file:
 ```html
 <div class="yeti" onclick="roar()"></div>